 Option Description Nodes to Trace Your IP: This will filter the output to use the IP address you are accessing the GUI from (Note do not choose this option for Monitoring as Monitoring will use the ADC interface address) All IP: No filter will be applied.
 It should be noted that on a busy box this will adversely affect performance.
 Connections This checkbox, when ticked, will show you information about the client and server-side connections.
 Cache This checkbox ticked will show you information with regards to cached objects.
 Data When this checkbox is ticked, it will include the raw data bytes handled in and out by the ADC. flightPATH Th flightPATH menu allows you to select a particular flightPATH rule to monitor or All flightPATH rules.
 Server Monitoring This checkbox, when ticked, will show the server health monitors active on the ADC and their respective results.
-Monitoring Unreachable This ticked is like above except it will only show the failed monitors and so acts like a filter for these messages only.
-Auto-Stop Records The default value is 1,000,000 records after which the Trace facility will automatically stop.
-This is a safety precaution to prevent Trace accidentally being left on and affecting the performance of your the ADC Auto-Stop Duration The default time is set to 10 minutes after which the Trace facility will automatically stop.
-This is a safety precaution to prevent Trace accidentally being left on and affecting the performance of the ADC.
-Start Click to manually Start the Trace facility.
+Monitoring Unreachable When this option is selected, it's very much like Server monitoring in behavior, except it will only show the failed monitors and so acts as a filter for these messages only.
+Auto-Stop Records The default value is 1,000,000 records, after which the Trace facility will automatically stop.
+This setting is a safety precaution to prevent Trace from accidentally being left on and affecting your ADC performance.
+Auto-Stop Duration The default time is set to 10 minutes, after which the Trace facility will automatically stop.
+This feature is a safety precaution to prevent Trace from accidentally being left on and affecting the performance of the ADC.
+Start Click this to Start the Trace facility manually.
 Stop Click to manually stop the Trace facility before the automatic record or time is reached.
 Download Although you can see the live viewer on the right-hand side, the information may be displayed too quickly.
-You can download the Trace.log to view all the information gathered during the various traces that day.
-This is basically a filtered list of trace information.
-If you wish to view previous days trace information, then you can download syslog for that day but will have to filter manually.
+Instead, you can download the

+Trace.log to view all the information gathered during the various traces that day.
+This feature is a filtered list of trace information.
+If you wish to view previous days' trace information, you can download Syslog for that day but will have to filter manually.
 Clear Clears the trace log